NikolaAleksic1996/storage_tree_symfony_7_2/README.md

 - Clone the repository
 - Create a `.env` file from `.env.dev`
 - Run `composer install`
-- Run `docker-compose up -d --build`
+- Run `docker-compose up --build -d`
 - Run `docker-compose restart`

  OPEN NEW TERMINAL and: